 He had enough affection and deep understanding for design to incorporate designer furniture with a perceptible expert’s insight into his music video, and I wondered where that affection and understanding came from.
 TOP said, “I started collecting designer furniture in my early 20s.
 In the beginning, I liked modern design that was dressed up in an organic aesthetic like the designs of Mark Newson or Ron Arad, but as the years passed, I gained interest in vintage furniture with a timeless appeal, like that of Charlotte Perriand, Jean Prouvé, Ico Parisi, or Gio Ponti.”

 TOP thought that he has to become an artwork-like person in the flood of quickly changing trends, and for him, art and designer furniture were both things that inspired him, and were also his only escape from stress.
-It seems that he realized early on the fact that art plays a role as a window into human emotions, and gives the ability to see the world from a different perspective.
+It seems that he realized early on the fact that art plays a role as a window into human emotions, and gives the ability to world from a different perspective.
 For TOP, art and design were a strength that sustained his life and music.
 And while we conversed, I could feel his passion in his intensely sparkling gaze whenever the discussion turned to topics of furniture or design.
 TOP said, “If I make 100 won, 90 won will go towards purchasing furniture and artworks.
 At some point, I developed this habit after losing excitement towards my work and lifestyle, because this habit is an earnest means to manage my life, to the extent that I put my all into it.”

 TOP thinks that rather than venerating the furniture or artworks he likes as untouchable idols, he should use them directly in his daily life.
 I was also curious about whether there was substance to the rumours that TOP’s house is amazing, to the point of constantly hearing people express the desire to examine his house.
 I asked about his house interior, and he said, “One of my treasured chairs is a 1970s vintage Proust chair designed by Alessandro Mendini.
 Because it’s not a chair dressed up in a multi-coloured fabric, but rather a chair that’s been painted directly, when I put it in front of a blank, white wall, the whole space became like an artwork.
 In the kitchen, I hung a Murano chandelier above a Jean Prouvé table.
 Around it, there are sculptures that the Japanese artist Kohei Nawa made for me, and drawings on the wall that he came to paint for me in person.”